-Ceylon Journal of Science policy on Publication Best Practices and Publication Ethics cover the three sections listed below, based on the responsibilities of Editor-in-Chief, Managing Editor and the Editorial Board, authors of the submitted manuscripts and the reviewers of manuscripts.
+Ceylon Journal of Science policy on Publication Best Practices and Publication Ethics covers the three sections listed below, based on the responsibilities of Editor-in-Chief, Associate Editors, Managing Editor, Assistant Managing Editor, members of the Editorial Board, authors of the submitted manuscripts and the reviewers of manuscripts.

-Ceylon Journal of Science uses a double-blind peer review option for manuscript reviewing.
+Ceylon Journal of Science uses a double-blind peer review option for reviewing manuscripts.
 Authors remain anonymous to the referees throughout the reviewing process.
-The authors are responsible for anonymizing their manuscript accordingly;
+The authors are responsible for anonymizing their manuscript accordingly.

 The peer review process ensures the transparency and integrity of a research publication.
 Reviewers are therefore expected to be responsible both ethically and professionally.

-Editors, authors and reviewers are required to keep confidential all details of the editorial and peer review process on submitted manuscripts.
-The peer review process is confidential and conducted anonymously; identities of reviewers are not released.
-Reviewers must maintain confidentiality of manuscripts.
-If a reviewer wishes to seek advice from colleagues while assessing a manuscript, the reviewer must consult with the editor and should ensure that confidentiality is maintained and that the names of any such colleagues are provided to the journal with the final report.
-Regardless of whether a submitted manuscript is eventually published, correspondence with the journal, referees' reports and other confidential material must not be published, disclosed or otherwise publicised without prior written consent.
+Editors, authors and reviewers are required to keep all details of the editorial and peer review process confidential.
+As the peer review process is confidential and conducted anonymously, the identities of reviewers are not divulged.
+If a reviewer wishes to seek advice from a colleague/s regarding the manuscript, the reviewer must consult the Editor in Chief and should ensure that confidentiality is maintained and the names of such colleagues are provided to the journal with the final report.
+Regardless of whether a submitted manuscript is eventually published, correspondence with the journal, referees' reports and other confidential material must not be published, disclosed or otherwise publicized without prior written consent.
 Reviewers should be aware that it is the journal policy to keep their names confidential and that the Editorial Staff will do their utmost to ensure this confidentiality.
-We cannot, however, guarantee to maintain this confidentiality in the face of a successful legal action to disclose identity.
+We cannot, however, guarantee to maintain this confidentiality in an event of a successful legal action to disclose identity.

 The journal reserves the right to contact funders, regulatory bodies, journals and the authors’ institutions in cases of suspected research or publishing misconduct.

 Duplicate publication occurs when an author reuses substantial parts of his or her own published work without providing the appropriate references.
-This can range from publishing an identical paper in multiple journals, to only adding a small amount of new data to a previously published paper.
+This can range from publishing an identical paper in multiple journals to only adding a small amount of new data to a previously published work.

 Ceylon Journal of Science recognizes the importance of post-publication commentary on published research as necessary to advancing scientific discourse.
 These can involve challenges, clarifications or, in some cases, replication of the published work.